PeterBYUI/koban-like-demo/README.md

 ## Deployment

-This project is deployed on Vercel: koban-like-demo.vercel.app
+This project is deployed on Vercel: https://koban-like-demo.vercel.app